Making Piwik UI faster

 Returning Visit NA -55%

-The new mechanism has been designed with the main purpose of making the UI faster and more responsive so users have a great time using Piwik.
+The new mechanism has been designed with the main purpose of making the UI faster and more responsive so users have a great time using Matomo.
 The goal has been achieved by reducing the amount of http requests for javascript and css files from 32 and 14 respectively to two.
 In addition, both merged CSS and JS files have been minified.

 In order to fully appreciate how much time we gain, we used the firefox extension firebug to have a detailed look at http requests before and after the mechanism has been applied.
 We will compare results both with the browser cache disabled and enabled.
-Disabling the browser cache simulates a first access to Piwik, enabling it simulates returning visits.
+Disabling the browser cache simulates a first access to Matomo, enabling it simulates returning visits.

 CSS files - Before optimization